Windscale fire: Ignition

-On 7 October 1957 operators of Pile 1 noticed that the reactor was heating up more than normal, and a Wigner release was ordered.
+On 7 October 1957, Pile 1 reached the 40,000 MWh mark, and it was time for the 9th Wigner release.
 This had been carried out eight times in the past, and it was known that the cycle would cause the entire reactor core to heat up evenly.
-During this attempt the temperatures anomalously began falling across the reactor core, except in channel 2053, whose temperature was rising.
-Concluding that 2053 was releasing energy but none of the others were, on the morning of 8 October the decision was made to try a second Wigner release.
+During this attempt the temperatures anomalously began falling across the reactor core, except in channel 20/53, whose temperature was rising.
+Concluding that 20/53 was releasing energy but none of the others were, on the morning of 8 October the decision was made to try a second Wigner release.
 This attempt caused the temperature of the entire reactor to rise, indicating a successful release.

 Early in the morning of 10 October it was suspected that something unusual was going on.
 The temperature in the core was supposed to gradually fall as Wigner energy release ended, but the monitoring equipment showed something more ambiguous, and one thermocouple indicated that core temperature was instead rising.
 As this process continued, the temperature continued to rise and eventually reached 400 °C.

-In an effort to cool the pile, the cooling fans were sped up and airflow was increased.
+In an effort to cool the pile, the speed of the cooling fans was increased.
 Radiation detectors in the chimney then indicated a release, and it was assumed that a cartridge had burst.
 This was not a fatal problem, and had happened in the past.
-However, unknown to the operators, the cartridge had not just burst, but caught fire, and this was the source of the anomalous heating in channel 2053, not a Wigner release.
+Unknown to the operators, the cartridge had not just burst, but caught fire, and this was the source of the anomalous heating in channel 20/53, not a Wigner release.